 If I am due a refund, when will I receive it?

-If your cancelled week re-rents, refunds will be sent in the form of a check within 30 days from receipt of payment from new leaseholder.
+If your canceled week re-rents, refunds will be sent in the form of a check within 30 days from receipt of payment from the new leaseholder.

 We have just been advised that both Dare County and Currituck County will be open to visitors on May 16th, at 12:01 am.
 Read the full bulletin here.